rrenode/craftworkgames.github.io/docs/features/screen-management/screen-management.md

 using MonoGame.Extended.Screens.Transitions;
 ```

-We start by implementing our GameScreens.
+Next, we implement our GameScreens.
 In this example, we use 2 GameScreens with a sprite that follows the Cursor.

 ### Screen 1